-The first tickets for the fifth Doctor Music Festival in July 2019 will be available for reservation in May, following a launch event at London's Groucho Club last night
+The first tickets for the fifth Doctor Music Festival in July 2019 will be available for reservation tonight, following a launch event at London's Groucho Club last night

 Sign up for IQ Index

 The free DMZ Peace Train festival will feature performers from both Koreas, as well as international acts, and take place near the heavily fortified demilitarised zone

 Not content with helping along the Middle East peace process with Palestine Music Expo (PMX), the live music business has now turned its attention to the Korean border with plans for the first-ever international music festival near the demilitarised zone (DMZ) that separates North and South.

 The free DMZ Peace Train Music Festival will be the largest music event ever held within view of the DMZ – which has since the end of the Korean War in 1953 served as a buffer zone between communist North Korea and the democratic South – and will feature performances from artists from both Koreas, as well as Taiwan, Britain, France, Japan and Israel/Palestine, across two stages at Goseokjeong, around two miles from the border.